CLOCK

 EVOLUTION OF EARTH

-After the Big Bang, matter forms first galaxies.
+After the Big Bang 13.5B years ago, matter forms first galaxies.
 After its initial expansion, the universe cooled sufficiently to allow the formation of subatomic particles, and later atoms.
 These primordial elements—mostly hydrogen, with some helium and lithium—later coalesced through gravity, forming early stars and galaxies.
 Astronomers observe the gravitational effects of an unknown dark matter surrounding galaxies.
 Most of the gravitational potential in the universe seems to be in this form, and the Big Bang models and various observations indicate that this excess gravitational potential is not created by normal atoms.
 In addition, measurements of the redshifts of supernovae indicate that the expansion of the universe is accelerating, an observation attributed to an unexplained phenomenon known as dark energy.[9]

 https://en.wikipedia.org/wiki/Big_Bang